Free energy and equilibrium states for families of interval maps: Equilibrium states

 The family of potentials $\{-t\log|Df|:t\in \R\}$ is of especial interest; the integral $\int \log |Df|~d\mu$ is the Lyapunov exponent of the measure.
 For example, since an $f$-invariant measure which is absolutely continuous with respect to Lebesgue measure describes the statistical behaviour of a set of points of positive Lebesgue measure, such measures are of great import.
 It was shown in \cite{Ledrap} that if $f$ is $C^2$ with non-flat critical points, then a measure $\mu$ with positive entropy is an acip if and only if it is an equilibrium state for the potential $-\log|Df|$ (the non-flat condition is unnecessary \cite{Dob08}).
 For quadratic maps, Lebesgue measure is ergodic and any acip has positive entropy \cite{BloLyu89}.
 Moreover, equilibrium states of other potentials $-t\log|Df|$ give information on the Lyapunov spectrum, see for example \cite{IomTod10}.

-The function $t \mapsto P(-t \log |Df|)$ is convex (it can be viewed as a supremum of lines $t \mapsto E(f, \mu, -t\log|Df|)$) and mostly smooth.
+The function $t \mapsto P(-t \log |Df|)$ is convex (it can be viewed as a supremum of lines $t \mapsto E(f, \mu, -t\log|Df|)$) and in standard examples is analytic at all but finitely many values of $t$.
 A point $t_0$ where it is not analytic is called a \emph{phase transition}.
-If the function is smooth at $t$ and has an equilibrium state $\mu_t$, then the slope of the pressure function is minus the Lyapunov exponent of $\mu_t$.
+If the function is differentiable at $t$ and has an equilibrium state $\mu_t$, then the slope of the pressure function at $t$ is minus the Lyapunov exponent of $\mu_t$.
 If $h(\mu_t) >0$, the measure $\mu_t$ has maximal dimension (equal to $h(\mu_t)/\lambda(\mu_t)$ by the Dynamic Volume Lemma \cite{HofRai92}) among measures with the same Lyapunov exponent.

-Let us set $P^0(\phi) = P^0(f,\phi) := \sup \{E(f, \mu, \phi) : h(\mu) = 0 \text{ and } \mu \in \M_f\}.$ Of course, $P^0(f,\phi) \geq E_+(f,\phi)$, the supremum in $E_+$ being taken over repelling orbits; for reasonable classes of maps one may expect equality.
+Let us set Of course, $P^0(f,\phi) \geq E_+(f,\phi)$, the supremum in $E_+$ being taken over repelling orbits; for reasonable classes of maps one may expect equality.
 Consider